teosibileau/grafane/README.md

-# Grafano
+# Grafane

-An influx db client inspired in grafana's query builder
+An influxdb client inspired in grafana's query builder